liuhongyao99cs/anonyx/README.md

 bash KIVI.sh
 bash prefill.sh
 ```
-### Some tips:
+### Parameters
-1. param -- end_2_end: Be setting to 0, we are running using a network trace instread of real end-to-end decoding and kv streaming from a cloud; set to 1, we are decoding while downloading KV cache from Aliyun OSS system
 {
+  "Execution Parameters": {
+    "--end_2_end 0": "Running using a network trace instead of real end-to-end decoding and kv streaming from a cloud.",
+    "--end_2_end 1": "Decoding while downloading KV cache from Aliyun OSS system."
+  }
+}

+### 💡Usage Tips & Aliyun OSS Configuration
+{
+  To run the end 2 end in this repo, you need to config Aliyun oss and construct a bucket for KV cache storage.
   "usage_tips_and_configuration": {
     "title": "💡 Usage Tips & Aliyun OSS Configuration",
     "execution_parameters": {